ccapp_logo.png Credentialing

 I have been in the field for many years, can I test in?

 CCAPP Credentialing does not offer a testing in option for counselors.
 All individuals will need to meet the current requirements for certification.
-Please use the contact form if you need further assistance.

 Are there any waivers on the forms needed for certification?